ASNeG/OpcUaStack/docs/source/1_getting_started/overview.rst

 OPC UA Specification Coverage
 ------------------------------

-Before to use the stack in your project, pay attention to the OPC UA services which the stack supports.
+Before using the stack in your project, pay attention to the OPC UA services which the stack supports.
 If you doesn't find that you need in the tables below, feel free to make an issue `on Github <https://github.com/ASNeG/OpcUaStack/issues>`_ and we'll make our best to add it.